U.S. House panel advances North American trade deal, sets up Thursday House vote

 “I think this is one of the reasons why we’ve been able to get the votes,” Blumenauer said.

+Canada could be the last of the three countries to ratify USMCA, Prime Minister Justin Trudeau said on Tuesday, citing the Canadian legislative calendar.

+Canadian lawmakers are not due back from a winter break until Jan 27.
+Trudeau’s Liberals lost their majority in an October election and must work more closely with opposition parties to push through legislation.

-Reporting by Makini Brice, David Lawder and Andrea Shalal; Editing by Steve Orlofsky and Dan Grebler
+Additional reporting by Andrea Shalal in Washington and David Ljunggren in Ottawa; Editing by Steve Orlofsky and Dan Grebler